Penguin-Spy/overhead-electrification/README.md

+> **Note**
+> This mod is in beta, and while the main functionality is settled, there may still be crashes.
+Use with caution, and set your autosaves to be frequent.

 # Overhead Electrification (Realistic Electric Trains)
 Adds electric trains that are powered by overhead catenary lines.
 Designed to use minimal scripting for maximum performance.
 Integrates smoothly into vanilla gameplay & progression, and (will have) technology/recipe compatibility with various overhaul mods.